Art Tales Writing Contest

-- Submit your entry by March 1, 2013 BY EMAIL ONLY to email@example.com with "Art Tales" as the email subject line – together with a completed release form (see next item below).
+- Submit your entry by April 4, 2017 BY EMAIL ONLY to email@example.com with #arttales contest entry# as the email subject line – together with a completed release form (see next item below).

-- Complete a savable pdf release form (forma de acuerdo) – parents must do this for youth entries under 18 – copy the document to your desktop, fill it in, save and send it along with your entry poem or short story.
+- Complete a release form (forma de acuerdo).
+Parents must do this for youth entries under 18 – Save a copy to your desktop, fill it in, then save and send it along with your entry poem or short story.

-A committee of professionals, educators, librarians and City of Ventura staff will judge entries on creativity, presentation and correspondence to a specific artwork to select their top three choices for separate poetry and short fiction categories in three age divisions: Youth (grades 2 - 8) High School (grades 9 - 12) Adult (age 18 and up)
+A committee of professionals, educators, librarians and City of Ventura staff will judge entries on creativity, presentation and correspondence to a specific artwork to select their top three choices for separate poetry and short fiction categories in three age divisions: Youth (12 years or less) High School (13-17 years) Adult (18 years and up)